League Against Usury: Growth and eclecticism

 Within months of its creation, the League enjoyed massive growth: on March 1, 1930, it reportedly mustered some 100,000 peasants for a demonstration in Bârlad, with Romanian Army units being called upon to prevent strife.
 While increasing in numbers, the LCC endured as a complex and eclectic movement.
 The left-wing journalist Petre Pandrea, who attended LCC meetings, saw the party as a "provisional alliance" of "the kulak and the hired hand".
 Its sympathizers included Nicolae L. Lupu, leader of the Peasants' Party–Lupu (PȚ–L) and a left-wing critic of National Peasantist economic policies.
 According to historian Pompiliu Tudoran, both Lupu and Antonescu's parties should be regarded as "center-left".
 Lupu played a noted part in setting up the League, but was not present for its constitutive congress, being held up by partial elections in Hunedoara County.
 Attending the subsequent rally in December 1929, he explained that he did so "not as a politician, but as a defender of the debtors"; he also proposed translating the German Civil Code's Article 138 into Romanian laws.
 According to Pandrea, Lupu had created around him a "popular myth" as a savior, but had never promised his peasant constituents any concrete form of debt relief.

 Lupu's faction within the LCC was represented by Ion D. Isac.
 An educationist and decorated veteran, Isac was both the organizer of the League's branch in Gorj and chair of the national secretariat.
 Also joining the LCC in 1929 was a politically independent poet, George Tutoveanu, who published denunciations of the bankers and stated that his party's mission was "to fight against suffering."
 In May 1930, the LCC inaugurated in Bucharest its own political newspaper, Jos Camăta ("Down with Usury").
 From November 14, it had Iarca as its editor.
-In late September, a "National-Radical Party", chaired by Simion Mândrescu, adhered to the LCC platform; from October, the LCC had a chapter in Bessarabia, supervised by Pantelimon Erhan.
+In late September, a "National-Radical Party", chaired by Simion Mândrescu, adhered to the LCC platform.
+From October, the LCC had a chapter in Bessarabia, supervised by Pantelimon Erhan and later joined by Dumitru Iov, who became its vice president.
 Elsewhere, the League also won the adherence of Sterie Ionescu, who founded in Caracal the newspaper Desrobirea ("Emancipation"), "at the service of plowmen, traders, and the League against Usury".
 On November 3, 1930, the LCC had absorbed into it ranks Eraclie Sterian's Association of Mortgaged Owners and Debtors.
 By 1931, it had a branch in Năsăud County, with the mechanic Mihai Buta as one of its prominent members.